-One of the first questions that my clients ask when seeking counseling is “Will I really see change and can it be lasting”?
+People often come to me describing challenges with anxiety, depression, work transitions, and relationship issues.
+One of the first questions they ask when seeking counseling is, “Will I really see change and can it be lasting”?

-My own curiosity about which methods promote enduring change has given me enthusiasm for what are now called the “power therapies” such as EMDR (Eye Movement Desensitization and Re-Processing), EFT ( Emotional Freedom Technique), TAT (Tapas Acupressure Technique) to name a few.
+My own curiosity about which methods promote enduring change has given me enthusiasm for what are now called the “power therapies” such as EMDR (Eye Movement Desensitization and Re-Processing), EFT ( Emotional Freedom Technique) and advances in balancing the Nervous system.

 These therapies are powerful because they work efficiently and thoroughly.
 Such advances do for therapy what the laser has done for medicine.